What is aspergillosis?

 Can I get aspergillosis from my dog?

 Birds are the most common source of infection in humans.
-While the potential to contract aspergillosis from your dog exists, it is less likely if you practice good personal hygiene, especially hand washing and avoid handling any discharges.
-If your dog has been diagnosed with aspergillosis, notify your physician for advice.
+While the potential to contract aspergillosis from your dog exists, it is less likely if you practice good personal hygiene, especially hand washing, and avoid handling any discharges.
+If your dog has been diagnosed with aspergillosis, ask your physician for advice.